9 Best OKR Software for KPI Tracking (2026)

 The moment a company relies on OKRs to steer execution, KPI tracking becomes the make-or-break capability.

 In practice, many teams blur the line between Key Results and KPIs.
-Metrics that should monitor business health often get written as Key Results, even though they aren’t designed to drive change.
-When this happens, OKRs slowly lose their power.
+Metrics that should monitor business health often get written as Key Results, even though they aren't designed to drive change.
+When this happens, OKRs slowly lose their power — teams track numbers instead of driving outcomes, and leadership loses clear signal on what's actually moving the business.

 • Key Results drift from outcomes into activity

-• Progress becomes subjective and narrative-driven
+• Progress becomes narrative-driven

 • Risk surfaces too late to correct